Balearic Islands travel guide

 Face masks must cover the nose and mouth.

 Those with respiratory problems or those unable to wear a mask due to other health conditions or disabilities are exempt.
-More details are available from the Ministry for Health (in Spanish).

 Healthcare in Spain